 - The seminar is limited to 20 students (first come, first serve).
-If there is no more capacity left, you have the possibility to enroll for the waiting list. - Applicants interested in taking part in this seminar have to apply by stating their preferred topic until 18th October 2018, 12:00 am, using the following link: here this application form.
+If there is no more capacity left, you have the possibility to enrol for the waiting list. - Applicants interested in taking part in this seminar have to apply by stating their preferred topic until 17th of October 2021, 12 pm, via E-Learning.
+You have to indicate exactly one topic you would like to choose in this application form.
 Each topic is assigned only once.
 Once a topic is chosen, it is not possible for later applicants to choose this topic.

-You have to indicate exactly one topic you would like to choose in

-- Students whose application was successful will be notified no later than 19th October via their indicated e-mail-address.
-Therefore, make sure that you give your correct e-mail-address in the application form.
-After receiving notification of acceptance, taking part in the introductory lecture is mandatory.
-In the interest of fairness, please withdraw your application before the deadline in case you do not want to participate.
-Otherwise students who would like to participate possibly cannot take part. - After the introductory session each student has to enroll for the seminar in CAMPUS-Online until Monday, 22nd October 2018, 12:00 pm.
-If, after being enrolled, you do not participate during the rest of the seminar, you will be graded with 5.0.
+After that, applicants have to attend the introductory session. - Indicate "Waiting List" if no more topics are available. - In the interest of fairness, please withdraw your application before the deadline in case you do not want to participate.
+Otherwise students who would like to participate possibly cannot take part. - After the introductory session each student has to enroll for the seminar in cm-life until 18th of October 2021, 12 pm.
+If, after being enrolled, you do not participate during the rest of the seminar, you will be graded with 5.0. - Deadline for handing in your written work: 06th of January 2022, 12 am, via e-mail and via upload to TurnitIn.
+The course number is 20391356 and the enrolment key is 2019.
+In case you use slides for your presentation, you have to send them in until 01st of December 2021, 12 am, as well.

-- Deadline for handing in your written work: 10th December 2018, 12 am, Building RW I, Room 1.0 02 109.
-In case you use slides for your presentation, you have to send them in until 10th December 2018, 12:00 am, as well. - In order to pass the seminar, it is mandatory to write a seminar paper, present your results and answer questions in a short discussion after your presentation.
+• In order to pass the seminar, it is mandatory to write a seminar paper (please follow the formal requirements here), present your results and answer questions in a short discussion after your presentation.
 Your final grade will be determined by your written work, presentation and discussion.